-The situation is conditional, and it is very much up to the individual user.
-If you get weak signals in certain parts of the home, and if you want to make sure all devices in that area will have stronger ones, it may be a good idea to leave the extender on.
+The situation is conditional and very much up to the individual user.
+If you get weak signals in certain parts of the home and want to make sure all devices in that area will have stronger ones, it may be a good idea to leave the extender on.

-In contrast, if you only need it for certain situations or events, there might not be anything wrong with shutting it off.
+In contrast, if you only need it for certain situations or events, there might be nothing wrong with shutting it off.
 Keep in mind, however, that you’ll be back to the original range and possibly weak signal of your home Wi-Fi until you connect it again.

-Should your concern be more about power consumption, a fully active extender should not consume a great deal of energy, and this should be true even if you leave it on a lot.
+Should your concern be more about power consumption, a fully active extender should not consume much energy, and this should be true even if you leave it on a lot.

 Should this be the case for you, an extender might help.
-They are not the same as routers, but they do work closely with them.
+They are not the same as routers, but they work closely with them.
 You can also use them in conjunction with hotspots.
-Thanks to low levels of power consumption, you can keep them active all the time to boost the signal, too.
+Thanks to low power consumption levels, you can keep them active all the time to boost the signal, too.